karnlund/IATBaseClasses/README.md

 ##INFORMATION:##

 `IATBaseClasses` is a collection of objects that I use in my development of iOS apps.
-These are utilities that have been hardened over time to provide great convenience without creating a demand to include a lot of unnecessary code.
+These are utilities that have been developed over the past few years to provide great convenience without creating a demand to include a lot of unnecessary code.

 The primary feature here will probably be the objects that provide a **3D Carousel View** that is highly based on the iOS UITableView and it's related classes.
 These classes and their related iOS components are: